In this article:

 You can make use of many daily objects to teach math at home.

-You will read more in details on other posts throughout this site, but I just want to share some of my favorite ‘open-end’ multi-purpose materials I used with my kids in learning through play at home;
+You will read more in details on other posts throughout this site, but here are some of our favorite math supplies at home:

 - popsicle sticks, the top of my list.
 I used both the plain ones and color ones.They’re great for counting, learning sequence, making shapes, making puzzles, etc. You can read my post on counting to 10 with jumbo popsicle sticks here.